jakelawlor/BioDivPoweR/README.md

 For questions regarding package functionality, contact Jake Lawlor at jake.lawlor@mail.mcgill.ca.
 For more on the methiod, our publication on the method is forthcoming.

+## License

+This package is **source-available**, not open source.

+It is licensed under the **PolyForm Noncommercial License**.
+You may use, modify, and share this software for:
+- academic research;
+- teaching and educational purposes;
+- internal use by government agencies;

+provided that such use is **not in connection with paid consulting, contract work, or other compensated services**.

+You may **not** use this software for:
+- paid consulting;
+- contract work;
+- commercial or revenue-generating services.

+If you wish to use this software commercially, please contact us for a separate commercial license.